akash-network/docs/deploy/chia-on-akash.md

 ## Windows/Linux/Mac Users

 1. Install [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en) wallet as a browser plugin&#x20;
-2. Install [Akashlytics](https://akashlytics.com/deploy) and import your AKT wallet address from Keplr.&#x20;
+2. Install [Cloudmos Deploy](https://cloudmos.io/cloud-deploy) and import your AKT wallet address from Keplr.&#x20;
 3. [Fund your wallet](https://github.com/ovrclk/awesome-akash/tree/chia/chia#Quickest-way-to-get-more-AKT)

-For additional help we recommend you [follow our full deployment guide](../guides/deploy/akashlytics-deploy-installation.md) in parallel with this guide.
+For additional help we recommend you [follow our full deployment guide](../guides/deploy/cloudmos-deploy-installation.md) in parallel with this guide.

 ## How does this work?